sybrew/the-seo-framework/readme.txt

 			* Cyrillic texts JavaScript compatibility.
 TODO confirm.
 		/
 		* TODO Odd database call on front-end looking for image... while custom is set...?
-		* TODO - New bug: Primary category selector with Genesis active (and scrollbar), must move the `[?]`.
-Also, the deselect "all" button doesn't affect the radio buttons.
 		* TODO Separator selection description no longer overflows on EdgeHTML.
 	* **Noted:**
 		* Ticket [42390](https://core.trac.wordpress.org/ticket/42390#ticket) also affects TSF input fields.